 The three countries have similarities and differences in regulating and implementing the rights of convicted persons to hold elected positions.
-The similarities and differences can be seen from several criteria that will clarify the legal aspects of each country in regulating the rights of former convicts to stand for election.
-The criteria relate to the requirements or normative qualifications for executive and legislative candidacy of former convicts.
-The results of the comparative analysis of the three countries can be seen in the following table:
+The similarities and differences can be seen from several criteria that will clarify the legal aspects of each country in regulating the rights of former convicts to stand

 Table 2.
-Comparison of the Regulation and Implementation of the Rightof Former Prisoners to Elected Public Officials
+Comparison of the Regulation and Implementation of the Right of Former Prisoners to Elected Public Officials